mackenziekira/poetry_project/readme.md

 <h3>Setup</h3>
 <h4><i>Clone the repository</i></h4>
 <h4><i>Create a virtual environment</i></h4>
-<p>Navigate into the repo that you just cloned and at the terminal prompt enter `virtualenv env` then enter the virtual env you just created with the command `source env/bin/activate`.
-Note best practices and make sure you add your env folder to your .gitignore file (`echo '/env' >> .gitignore`).</p>
+<p>Navigate into the repo that you just cloned and at the terminal prompt enter <code>virtualenv env</code> then enter the virtual env you just created with the command <code>source env/bin/activate</code>.
+Note best practices and make sure you add your env folder to your .gitignore file (<code>echo '/env' >> .gitignore</code>).</p>
 <h4><i>Create the database</i></h4>
 <p>At the command line, type `createdb poetry` to create an empty database.</p>